One of the first questions aspiring lawyers often ask is, “How difficult is the bar exam?”

-Studying For Bar Exam?
+Studying For The Bar?Top-Rated Bar Course $100 OFF

+The short answer: yes.
 Administered nationwide across all states and U.S. territories, the bar exam is widely known to be a test with an extremely high degree of difficulty.
 For first time test takers, the nationwide pass rate for the bar exam recently climbed to 79.64%.
-Roughly translated, that means 1 out of 5 do not pass the bar exam the first time around.
+Roughly translated on a national basis, that means 1 out of every 5 do not pass the bar exam the first time around.

 With the sections being timed, your time management skills are critical.
 Finally, it is not enough to have knowledge of a correct answer, you must also have the ability to analyze and apply that knowledge, and to express it in your essay writing.

-However, others perceive the bar to be more difficult than the CPA, due to the vast amount of information you need to know and the time restraints of the test.
+However, others perceive the bar to be more difficult than the CPA exam, due to the vast amount of information you need to know and the time restraints of the test.
 In either case, measuring the difficulty of the two depends on your own strengths—recounting formulas and processes for the CPA or applying knowledge and reasoning for the bar.

 What to Expect on the Bar Exam

 These essays and performance tasks can also vary slightly by state so if you plan to take multiple state exams you should check out specific differences.
 The bar exam is administered twice annually, in February and July.

 Is the New York Bar Exam Difficult?

 The New York Bar exam is difficult, but not the most difficult to pass.
 States such as California, Louisiana and Oregon are just some states considered to have a more difficult bar exam based on pass rate.
 On average, the New York Bar exam comes in with a pass rate of 61%.

 There are a couple of reasons why the bar exam is so difficult.
 The first is that the volume of subject matter is comparatively immense.
 The second is that you can’t take classes in law school for every subject matter, because there just isn’t time or a mandated requirement to do so.

 Most law students will focus on courses in the type of law they would like to practice, so other areas will need to be studied right before taking the exam.
 This involves memorization and dedication to your studies.

-Make a study schedule: Set aside a specific number of hours to study each week and put them on your calendar as an appointment so you will not miss your study session or use another excuse to not study.
+Make a study schedule.
+Set aside a specific number of hours to study each week and put them on your calendar as an appointment so you will not miss your study session or use another excuse to not study.

 Understand the scoring of the bar exam and take all practice tests as if it were the true test.
 This will allow you to see how your scores improve over time before you take the actual exam.